SystemsApproach/tcpcc/algorithm.rst

 timeout mechanism.
 Each time TCP retransmits, it sets the next timeout to be twice the last timeout, rather than basing it on the last ``EstimatedRTT``.
-That is, Karn and Partridge proposed that RTT estimation use exponential backoff.
+That is, Karn and Partridge proposed that RTT estimation uses exponential backoff.
 The motivation for using exponential backoff is that timeouts cause retransmission, and retransmitted segments are no longer contributing to an update in the RTT estimate.
 So the idea is to be more cautious in declaring that a